GopiHariraj/DevOps-Project-1/Github Cmd Project 2/README.md

-  # Open a Githug account and create a new repository
+  # Open a Github account and create a new repository

   ![alt file](Images/Firstrepository.png)